Shenavar/Anaconda-Installation.md/Anaconda Installation.md

   > In order to continue the installation process, please review the license agreement.

   Click Enter to view license terms.
-Then, Scroll down to the bottom and enter **yes** to accept the terms.
+Then, scroll down to the bottom and enter **yes** to accept the terms.

-4. Next, the installer asks you to press **enter** to accept the default install location.
-We strongly recommend you to choose the default install location.
+4. Next, the installer asks you to press **enter** to accept the *default install location*. **We strongly recommend you to choose the default install location**.
 Specially, **Do not** choose the path as **/usr** for the Anaconda/Miniconda installation because you will be in trouble shortly!

 After accepting the default directory, the installer shows the next message:
 > PREFIX=/home/<user>/anaconda<2 or 3>”